kubeflow/pipelines/samples/contrib/aws-samples/mnist-kmeans-sagemaker/README.md

 ## Prediction

 1. Find your endpoint name by:
-    - Checking the `sagemaker_resource_name` output field of the Endpoint component.
+    - Checking the `sagemaker_resource_name` field under Output artifacts of the Endpoint component in the pipeline run.
     ```
       export ENDPOINT_NAME=
     ```